In Jordan, demonstrated the successful farmer use of low-cost, precision irrigation tool and human-machine interaction (HMI)

 Research contributions

-Showed participants responded correctly to 93% of irrigation events using tool
+Showed participants responded correctly to 93% of irrigation events using tool and HMI

 Observed that events most frequently fell within 15% of scheduled durations; tool enabled schedule-following over time